France: Bike and Barge Tour - Aigues-Mortes to Avignon

 8 Day Barge Tour

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, wine tasting, guided walking tour of Arles, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 6 dinners, cue sheets and maps, rental bicycle, guided walking tour of Arles, and trained bilingual guides.

 Fly in and out of Paris, France and take the train to/from the starting/ending points of the tour.

-DAY 1: We meet at 6:30pm onboard our boat, L’Estello, docked at the pier in a canal just outside the medieval walls of the ancient city of Aigues-Morte.
+DAY 1: We meet at 6:30pm onboard our boat, L’Estello, docked at the pier in a canal just outside the medieval walls of the ancient city of Aigues-Mortes.
 Our home away from home holds 20 guests.
 Each room has two beds and its own bathroom.
 After introductions to the crew and an orientation, we’ll enjoy our first dinner together on the barge.
 0 miles.

 DAY 3: We’ll start sailing this morning during breakfast up the canal to Saint Gilles.
 From there we’ll begin our short ride on quiet back roads through rice fields and pastures.
 Keep your eye out for the white horses and the black bulls that this region of Camargue is famous for.
 We’ll meet our boat on the Rhone River in the city of Arles.

 DAY 5: We’ll ride to the village of Barbentane that used to be located on the river.
 It was destroyed so many times over the centuries that it was finally rebuilt up on a hill.
 You can take a self-guided walk through the historic town center or enjoy a café before continuing on your bicycle.
 Our next stop is the magnificent monastery of St. Michel de Frigolet.
-Dating back to the 12c, it has an elaborately painted church surrounded by lush gardens.
+Dating back to the 12th century, it has an elaborately painted church surrounded by lush gardens.

 We’ll end our day with a short boat trip up the river to the town of Aramon.
 We’ll be able to see Mt.
 Ventoux off in the distance, a well-known climb in the Tour de France.
-23 miles.
+22 miles. (+570'/-570')

 DAY 6: After breakfast, we’ll head toward the Pont du Gard, a UNESCO World Heritage Site that dates from the first century.
 The Romans built the aqueduct over the Gardon River to carry water more than 30 miles from a spring to the city of Nimes.
-After visiting a fascinating museum about what many consider to be the greatest bridge built in Classical times, you can take a swim in the river.
+After visiting a fascinating museum about what many consider to be the greatest bridge built in Classical times, you can take a refreshing swim in the river.

 We’ll bicycle back to our barge through fields of olive and almond trees.
 Then we’ll sail to Avignon.
-25 miles.
+25 miles. (+662'/-662')

-Be sure to save some energy to walk around beautiful Avignon after our farewell dinner tonight.
-You’ll see the Avignon bridge made famous by the children’s song, Sur Le Pont d’Avignon, all lit up and beautifully reflected in the water.
-30 miles.
+Be sure to save some energy for a guided walking tour of beautiful Avignon in the afternoon.
+The entire city center is a UNESCO World Heritage Site and is still surrounded by its limestone ramparts.
+You’ll see the bridge made famous by the children’s song, Sur Le Pont d’Avignon, lit up and reflected in the water.
+18 miles. (+680'/-681')